-Advanced PhD students (typically those who have completed their oral exams) need to submit an application if they are interested in a Taft Fellowship.
-The Graduate Director invites such applications each January and provides guidelines for how to prepare them.
+Advanced PhD students (typically those who have completed or are about to complete their oral exams) need to submit an application if they are interested in a Taft Fellowship.
+The Graduate Director invites such applications each December or January and provides guidelines for how to prepare them.

 To be nominated by the department for a Taft Fellowship, a doctoral student should show evidence of academic excellence beyond normal academic progress as well as the ability to profit from a Fellowship year free from teaching responsibilities.
 Academic excellence is based on GPA, progress to degree, publications, service, teaching, awards, and evaluations.
 Students must be able to articulate their projects for a wide audience and to write a convincing proposal that conforms to the conventions of that genre.
+The applications are then read and ranked by the members of the Graduate Studies Committee, a group comprised of faculty representatives from each area of the program, as well as the Grad Director.